stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 the best method for each variable access.
 However, we don't always know where a variable will come from until link time.

+On some architectures the linker will rewrite the TLS access code sequence to change to a more efficient access model, this is called relaxation.

 One time of relaxation performed by the linker is GD to IE relaxation.
 During compile time GD relocation may be choosen for `extern` variables.
 However, during link time the variable may be in the same module i.e. not a shared object which would require GD access.

-If relaxation can be done.
-Relaxation will rewrite the GD access code in the .text section of the binary and convert it to IE access.
+That's pretty cool.

+## Summary

+In the next article we will look more into how this is implemented in GCC, the linker and the GLIBC runtime dynamic linker.

 ## Further Reading
 - Fuschia - https://fuchsia.dev/fuchsia-src/development/threads/tls